-The Prep School Nurse Team are Mrs Helen King, Mrs Liz Hardie and Mrs Claire Evans who are fully qualified nurses.
+The Prep School Nurse Team are Mrs Helen King, Mrs Liz Munro and Mrs Claire Evans who are fully qualified nurses.
 The nurses are on site from 8.00am until 4.30pm each school day should your child become unwell.
 The nurses maintain records of treatment and medical conditions that we have been informed of.
 Please advise the nurses if there are any changes to your child's health or if you have any concerns.
 They can be contacted via nurses@solsch.org.uk or the Prep School switchboard

-An alternative resource available within the school is Safeline, a counselling service that offers pupils and their family additional support if required, which can be accessed via counselling@solsch.org.uk
+An alternative resource available within school is our counselling service that offers pupils and their family additional support if required, which can be accessed via counselling@solsch.org.uk